stayradiated/hifi.kitchen/README.md

 ```
 git clone https://github.com/stayradiated/hifi.kitchen
 cd hifi.kitchen

-cp config.default.json config.json
-vim config.json

-yarn
+yarn       # or npm install
-yarn start
+yarn start # or npm start
 ```

 Then open http://localhost:3000/library in your browser.
 Select a music library from the top right, and then select 'albums' in the top center.

 ## Screenshots